Second Battle of Corinth: Military situation

 Price's army marched to Ripley where it joined Van Dorn on September 28.
 Van Dorn was the senior officer and took command of the combined force, numbering about 22,000 men.
 They marched on the Memphis and Charleston Railroad to Pocahontas, Tennessee, on October 1.
 From this point they had a number of opportunities for further moves and Grant was uncertain about their intentions.
 When they bivouacked on October 2 at Chewalla, Grant became certain that Corinth was the target.
 The Confederates hoped to seize Corinth from an unexpected direction, isolating Rosecrans from reinforcements, and then sweep into Middle Tennessee.
 Grant sent word to Rosecrans to be prepared for an attack, at the same time directing Hurlbut to keep an eye on the enemy and strike him on the flank if a favorable opportunity offered.
 Despite the warning from Grant, Rosecrans was not convinced that Corinth was necessarily the target of Van Dorn's advance.
-He believed that the Confederate commander would not be foolhardy enough to attack the fortified town and might well instead choose to strike the Mobile and Ohio railroad and maneuver the U.S. soldiers out of their position.
+He believed that the Confederate commander would not be foolhardy enough to attack the fortified town and might well instead choose to strike the Mobile and Ohio railroad and maneuver the Union soldiers out of their position.